New bank rules proposed to end 'too big to fail'

 Fitch ratings agency said banks might end up with a buffer equivalent to as much as a quarter of their risk-weighted assets once other capital requirements were included.
 Analysts have estimated this could run to billions of dollars.

-Citi said European banks would be required to issue the biggest chunk of new bonds, including BNP Paribas, Deutsche Bank, BBVA and UniCredit, with Swiss and British banks the least affected in Europe.
+Citi said European banks would be required to issue the biggest chunk of new bonds, including BNP Paribas (BNPP.PA), Deutsche Bank (DBKGn.DE), BBVA (BBVA.MC) and UniCredit (CRDI.MI), with Swiss and British banks the least affected in Europe.

 (Additional reporting by Alexander Huebner in Bonn, Editing by Keiron Henderson and Jane Merriman)